Sissy: Judicial Usage

+Beverly McLachlin, then Chief Justice of Canada, quotes Scalia in a 2015 article: "[finding] a way through the barbed and occluded thicket of administrative law is indeed no task for sissies.
+Or for dummies, may I add.
+Yet, if the rule of law is to prevail, a way must be found."

 As threats to masculine dominance

 In China, men who display feminine characteristics are sometimes perceived as threats to masculine power.
 For example, in 2018, official Chinese state media derided "sissy pants" young men (who use makeup, are slender, and wear androgynous clothing) as part of a "sickly" culture that threatened the future of the nation by undermining its militaristic image.
 In 2021, China's Ministry of Education issued guidelines for the "cultivation of students' masculinity" to "prevent the feminization of male adolescents" through sports, physical education, and "health education" in schools.

 In 2021, the National Radio and Television Administration of China added a ban on "sissy men and other abnormal esthetics" to its rules using the offensive term niang pao.

 In gender and LGBTQ studies

 In his The "Sissy Boy Syndrome" and the Development of Homosexuality (1987), the sexologist Richard Green compared two groups of boys: one group was conventionally masculine; the other group, who Green called "feminine boys" and other children called "sissy", engaged in doll play and other behavior typical for girls.
 In his 15-year longitudinal study, Green looked at cross-gender behavior in boys who later turned out to be transgender, or homosexual as well as a control group, and analyzed such features as interest in sports, playroom toy preferences, doll-play fantasy, physical behavior ("acting like a girl" vs rough-and-tumble play), cross-dressing, and psychological behavior, using tests, questionnaires, interviews, and follow-ups.
 He also looked at the influence of parental relationships and reaction to atypical behavior.
 Later follow-ups found that, ultimately, 3/4 of the feminine or "sissy" boys developed into gay or bisexual men, whereas only one of the control group did.
 Analysis of the nature/nurture issue was inconclusive.

 The term sissyphobia denotes a negative cultural reaction against "sissy boys" thought prevalent in 1974.
 Sissyphobia has more recently been used in some queer studies; other authors in this latter area have proposed effeminiphobia, femiphobia, femmephobia, or effemimania as alternative terms.